yoheinakajima/babyagi/README.md

-# BabyAGI with reasoning feature:
+# BabyAGI with reasoning feature...
 # ... making it possible to really achieve the objective eventually!! :-)